finbourne/lusid-sdk-java-preview/sdk/docs/TransactionPortfoliosApi.md

 <a name="getPortfolioCashFlows"></a>
 # **getPortfolioCashFlows**
-> ResourceListOfInstrumentCashFlow getPortfolioCashFlows(scope, code, fromEffectiveAt, toEffectiveAt, asAt, filter, recipeIdScope, recipeIdCode)
+> ResourceListOfInstrumentCashFlow getPortfolioCashFlows(scope, code, effectiveAt, windowStart, windowEnd, asAt, filter, recipeIdScope, recipeIdCode)

 [EXPERIMENTAL] Get the set of cash flows that occur in a window for the given portfolio instruments.